Combined Engineering HNC

 Completing this Combined Engineering HNC course with a pass rate of 40% or higher will allow progression onto the Civil Engineering BSc (Hons) course at Coventry University, subject to a successful application.
 Gaining 50% or higher will allow progression onto the Civil Engineering BEng (Hons) course at Coventry University, again this is subject to a successful application.

 Combined Engineering HND

 Successful completion of this course will give you multiple choices.
-You can continue with your studies to gain a BSc in Combined Engineering at Coventry University College or you could look for employment.
+You can continue with your studies to gain a BSc in Combined Engineering at CU Coventry or you could look for employment.
 With a HND qualification, your chances of employment are improved, and the level at which you enter the jobs market could mean a higher salary.

 Typical jobs at HND level can include: Engineering Technician, Test Engineer, Maintenance Engineer, Project Manager, Quality Control Engineer, Electrical/Electronic Engineer, Mechanical Engineer and Design Engineer.